mem48/geocompr/main.md

 There are 9 well-defined operations that can be used for spatial subsetting, covered in section \@ref(topological-relations).
 This may seem daunting but the good news is that you do not have to learn all of them separately: after you understand how to spatially subset objects that *intersect* another (via `st_intersects()`) it is easy to subset based on other types of spatial operation such as `st_touches()`, `st_crosses()` and `st_within()`.
-For this reason now we focus only one of the spatial subsetting operation.
+For this reason now we focus only pn one of the spatial subsetting operations.
-We use `st_intersects()` instead of any of the others not only because it the default when subsetting with `[`, `st_intersects()` is useful as a 'catch all' that identifies all types of spatial relations.
+We use `st_intersects()` instead of any of the others not only because it the default when subsetting with `[`, but also `st_intersects()` is useful as a 'catch all' that identifies all types of spatial relations.

 In general terms, spatial subsetting is simply the spatial equivalent of *attribute subsetting*.
 However, to do spatial subsetting *two spatial objects are needed* the spatial relation between which is to be established.